sphynx/rokumon/notes.md

 So there should be a way to show the internal coordinates of available positions while repositioning a particular card.

+I think we should use `nom` for that.

 # Implement actual game rules